 But although it is a brilliant cut diamond, marquise stones are different.
 The points of the stones tend to concentrate the colour and make the stone appear darker, so any yellow tones will show up much more clearly.

-The image on the right clearly shows that the middle of the diamond is quite colorless, but the points have a much warmer, almost yellow color.
+The image on the below clearly shows that the middle of the diamond is quite colorless, but the points have a much warmer, almost yellow color.

 So, while with some shapes you can safely go to I on the colour scale without any danger of it appearing noticeably yellow, with marquise engagement rings I’d recommend going to G as a minimum if you want your stone to appear white.